zsteinkamp/steinkamp.us/pages/posts/2021-05-22-computer-history.md

 ![AutoCAD 2.18 (in color!).
 This Space Shuttle image was a demo that came on the disk, and took a minute or so for my computer to draw.](/images/computer-history/autocad-shuttle.png)

+## 1986 PC/AT and SubLogic Flight Simulator

 Around this time, I recall going to a Whole Earth Access computer store and seeing an IBM PC/AT with an 80286 processor and EGA graphics.
 It was running SubLogic Flight Simulator (later Microsoft Flight Simulator) and it was awesome.
 I had to have Flight Simulator.

 ![SubLogic Flight Simulator in EGA graphics.
 Meigs Field in Chicago, of course.](/images/computer-history/flight-simulator.png)

+## 1987 WYSE PC286 with WY-700 Display

 The timing is a little fuzzy, but perhaps around 1987 my dad brought home a different computer -- a WYSE PC286.
 This one had a 16-bit 80286 CPU, and the WYSE WY-700 graphics system.
 This thing was awesome -- a white phosphor 15" monitor that could display an amazing 1280x800 resolution.
 Nothing else at this time came close to this level of graphics.
 AutoCad on this was incredible.

 ![Photo from some marketing materials for the WY-700 graphics system.](/images/computer-history/wy700.png)

+## 1987 The Start of BBSing

 Around this time, I got a modem card and entered the world of BBSing.
 BBS stands for "Bulletin Board System" and was the precursor to the consumer Internet.
 To use a BBS, you'd use your computer and modem to dial the phone number of the BBS, then navigate its text menu system to send messages, browse information, or download files.
 I learned all about file transfer protocols (XMODEM, YMODEM, ZMODEM) and terminal emulation (ANSI, etc).
 We only ever had one phone line at home, so while I was BBSing, our home phone was busy, and the Dumb Sister factor came back, since if someone picked up the phone in the house while the computer was connected to the BBS, that connection would get messed up.
 My favorite BBS was called F.A.R.T. -- Fremont Area Remote Terminal (George, if you're reading this, Thank you!).
 Choosing a local BBS was important, because calls even to fairly nearby cities could cost money and I was 12.